-Packaging and Transport of Nuclear Substances Regulations, 2015 Relevant paragraph(s) of the IAEA Regulations and other information as noted acknowledgement of receipt of the certificate.
+Packaging and Transport of Nuclear Substances Regulations, 2015 Relevant paragraph(s) of the IAEA Regulations and other information as noted is not required to await an acknowledgement from the competent authority , nor is the competent authority required to make such acknowledgement of receipt of the certificate.
 Paragraph 558.
 For each shipment listed in (a), (b), (c) or (d) below, the consignor shall notify the competent authority of the country of origin of the shipment and the competent authority of each country through or into which the consignment is to be transported.
-This notification shall be in the hands of each competent authority prior to the commencement of the shipment, and preferably at least 7 days in advance. (a) Type C packages containing radioactive material with an activity greater than 3000A 1 or 3000A 2 , as appropriate, or 1000 TBq, whichever is the lower; (b) Type B(U) packages containing radioactive material with an activity greater than 3000A 1 or 3000A 2 , as appropriate, or 1000 TBq, whichever is the lower; (c) Type B(M) packages; (d) Shipments under special arrangement.
+This notification shall be in the possession of each competent authority prior to the commencement of the shipment , preferably at least 7 days in advance of the shipment .
+The shipments that require consignor notification include: (a) Type C packages containing radioactive material with an activity greater than 3000 A 1 or 3000 A 2 , as appropriate, or 1000 TBq, whichever is the lower; (b) Type $B(U)$ packages containing radioactive material with an activity greater than $3000A_1$ or $3000A_2$ , as appropriate, or $1000$ TBq, whichever is the lower; (c) Type B(M) packages; (d) Shipments under special arrangement.
 Paragraph 559.
-The consignment notification shall include: (a) Sufficient information to enable the identification of the package or packages, including all applicable certificate numbers and identification marks. (b) Information on the date of shipment, the expected date of arrival and the proposed routeing. (c) The name(s) of the radioactive material(s) or nuclide(s). (d) Descriptions of the physical and chemical forms of the radioactive material, or whether it is special form radioactive material or low dispersible radioactive material. (e) The maximum activity of the radioactive contents during transport expressed in units of becquerels (Bq) with the appropriate SI prefix symbol (see Annex II).
-For fissile material, the mass of fissile material (or the mass of each fissile nuclide for a mixture, when appropriate) in units of grams (g), or multiples thereof, may be used in place of activity.
+The consignment notification shall include: (a) Sufficient information to enable the identification of the package or packages , including all applicable certificate numbers and identification marks. (b) Information on the date of shipment , the expected date of arrival and the proposed routeing. (c) The name(s) of the radioactive material(s) or nuclide(s). (d) Descriptions of the physical and chemical forms of the radioactive material , or whether it is special form radioactive material or low dispersible radioactive material . (e) The maximum activity of the radioactive contents during transport expressed in units of becquerels (Bq) with the appropriate SI prefix symbol (see Annex II).
+For fissile material , the mass of fissile material (or the mass of each fissile nuclide for a mixture, when appropriate) in units of grams (g), or multiples thereof, may be used in place of activity.
 Paragraph 560.
 The consignor is not required to send a separate notification if the required information has been included in the application for approval of shipment (see para.
 827).
 Possession of certificates and instructions Paragraph 561.
 The consignor shall have in his/her possession a copy of each certificate required under Section VIII of these Regulations and a copy of the instructions with regard to the proper closing of the package and other preparations for shipment before making any shipment under the terms of the certificates.
 (3) The consignor must advise the consignee that the material is going to be transported.
-(4) Every carrier of radioactive material must TRANSPORT AND STORAGE IN TRANSIT (a) comply, in respect of transport and storage, with Segregation during transport and storage in transit the requirements of the IAEA Regulations except in Paragraph 562.
-Packages, overpacks and freight containers containing respect of placarding;